Therapy dogs and armed guards: Parkland students return to school

 “I don’t think the solution is to turn our schools into prisons and build armed fortresses, but yes, we do need to enhance security,” Runcie said.

 As the more than 3,100 students streamed back, droves of adults holding signs and wearing burgundy "Douglas Strong" T-shirts lined the sidewalks and cheered them on.
 Police officers and teachers hugged the incoming teens.
-The school had a 95% attendance rate.
-Fifteen students and four employees have signaled interest in transfers.
+The school had a 95 percent attendance rate.
+Fifteen students and four employees have signaled interest in transferring.

 But for some parents, there would be no return to the life they knew before Feb.
 14.